How to Teach Sentences to Autistic Children: A Parent’s Guide

 Integrate sentences into everyday routines.
 During meals, practice sentences like “I want more juice.”
 While playing, encourage sentences like “Let’s build a tower.”
 Use real-life situations to teach practical and functional sentences.

-8. What if my child makes mistakes when forming sentences?
+8. What if my child says the sentence incorrectly?

 9. Can I use technology to teach sentences?